pachadotdev/arrow-setup/README.md

 Installing Arrow R Package on Ubuntu

 ## About
 This is a non-root setup that just works to test the development version of both Arrow library and Arrow R package.
-The only root part is to install the dependencies (i.e. cmake)
+The only root part is to install the dependencies in the 1st step (i.e. cmake)

 ## Step 0 - Clone the Arrow repository